Terahertz chiral sub-wavelength cavities breaking time-reversal symmetry via ultra-strong light-matter interaction: Abstract

 \section{Abstract}

-We demonstrate terahertz chiral metamaterial cavities that break time-reversal symmetry by coupling the degenerate linearly polarized modes of two orthogonal sets of nano-antenna arrays using the inter-Landau level transition of a two-dimensional electron gas in a perpendicular magnetic field, realizing normalized light-matter coupling rates up to $\Omega_R/\omega_{\mathrm{cav}} = 0.78$.
-The deep sub-wavelength confinement and gap of the nano-antennas means that the ultra-strong coupling regime can be reached even with a very small number of carriers, making it viable to be used with a variety of 2D materials, including graphene.
-In addition it possesses a non-degenerate chiral ground state that can be used to study the effect of circularly polarized electromagnetic quantum fluctuations by means of weakly-perturbing magneto-transport measurements.
+We demonstrate terahertz chiral sub-wavelength cavities that break time-reversal symmetry by coupling the degenerate linearly polarized modes of two orthogonal sets of nano-antenna arrays using the inter-Landau level transition of a two-dimensional electron gas in a perpendicular magnetic field, realizing normalized light-matter coupling rates up to $\Omega_R/\omega_{\mathrm{cav}} = 0.78$ with a dispersion that is modified by the parasitic capacitive coupling between the orthogonal antennas.
+The deep sub-wavelength confinement of the nano-antennas means that the ultra-strong coupling regime can be reached even with a small number of carriers compared to Fabry-Perot cavities, making it viable to be used with a variety of 2D materials.
+The non-degenerate circularly polarized ground state was only obtained after carefully optimizing the optical design to minimize the parasitic coupling to linearly polarized light.

 A new class of quantum materials possessing non-classical properties has emerged along with the growing understanding of how quantum effects control the macroscopic properties of matter\cite{keimer2017physics}.
 Topological states of quantum matter exhibiting non-local properties emerging from its microscopic degrees of freedom have become a rapidly growing field in this regard, starting with the discovery of the first topologically non-trivial state, the quantum Hall state\cite{RevModPhys.58.519}.
 The quantization of the Hall conductivity in a two-dimensional electron gas (2DEG) arises due to the Berry curvature induced by the magnetic field breaking time-reversal symmetry.
 Classical light in the form of optical Floquet drives has recently emerged as a way to engineer the topological properties of quantum matter, exemplified by the Floquet topological insulator\cite{oka2009photovoltaic,lindner2011floquet}.
 Circularly polarized light in particular has shown special promise for Floquet-induced topological band structure due to its potential for also breaking time-reversal symmetry\cite{wang2013observation,mciver2020light}.
 Floquet engineering, where non-equilibrium light-matter states are formed by means of an external optical drive, possesses similarities to cavity quantum electrodynamics, where hybrid light-matter states are created by means of cavity strong light-matter interaction\cite{owens2022chiral, PhysRevA.97.013818, wang2009observation, PhysRevB.99.235156}.
 The prediction of a modified ground state containing virtual light- and matter-excitations in the ultra-strong light-matter coupling regime has raised the possibility of engineering non-trivial topologies using the quantum fluctuations of a cavity\cite{Ciuti2005}.
 The development of chiral cavities supporting non-degenerate circularly polarized modes by breaking time-reversal symmetry is especially important in this context.